Here’s the deal:

 If you have to choose a dual fuel generator, understand first the fuel type, then select the generator.

 Can A Dual Fuel Generator Run an Entire Home

-Dual fuel generator provides lots of power to run most homes.
+A dual fuel generator provides lots of power to run most homes.
 If you are looking for a generator to power your entire home, then you need one rated for 5000 watts.

 For those having an electric furnace or heat pump, a dual fuel generator may not be efficient in this case.

 You will need a generator that can emit at least 15,000 watts or more.
-If you are going to use gas or forced air heating system, you will be fine.
+If you are going to use a gas or forced air heating system, you will be fine.

 Okay, what about if you have a water pump?